LiniStepper v1. Microstepping Stepper Motor Driver Kit

 Use 25mm x 25mm x 3mm alloy angle, available at any hardware store.
 US size is 1" x 1" x 1/8".
 You need 100mm (4") length for larger motors like 1A and above, but can use a shorter piece (like the same width of the board) for smaller motors.
 See the picture for the 100mm example.
 Thanks to George Richards for sending along his PDF bracket cutting guide

-Drill 4 holes to suit the 4 PCB holes, use the PCB as a template held against the alloy and use a ballpoint pen to mark the holes.
+Drill 4 holes to suit the 4 PCB holes, use the PCB as a template held against the bracket or CPU fan heatsink and use a ballpoint pen to mark the holes.
 See the picture for the positioning of the bracket.
 Drill the 4 holes 3mm or 1/8 inch diameter.

 Drill 2 or 3 more holes on the other wall of the angle bracket which allow it to be bolted to the heatsink.
 Small motors may not need the additional heatsink, the bracket might be enough once mounted in a metal box etc.